 The well known face of Ramses from one of his many colossal statues.

-The timing for the itinerary of exhibition at the five venues has not been released.
-As soon as more details become available, this page will be updated.
+The timing for the itinerary of exhibition at all the five venues has not been released.
+As soon as more details become available, we will update this page.

 The two European venues are: